 Manually remove adware from your Mac

-If, for any reason, you don’t want to use CleanMyMac, you can also manually remove adware from your Mac.
-It takes a bit longer, though, and you may not be able to catch all traces of it.
+If you’re more into the DIY, self-reliant approach to Mac safety, you can also try your hand at manually removing the pesky adware.
+However, it takes a bit longer, and you may not be able to catch all traces of it.

 Here’s what to do: